maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - ClientTrustedIPs
   - string
   - default: []
-  - List of client IPs we trust, they will bypass any more check to the bouncer or cache (usefull for LAN or VPN IP)
+  - List of client IPs to trust, they will bypass any check from the bouncer or cache (useful for LAN or VPN IP)

 ### Configuration